GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

 * `exchange.name`
     * The name of exchange.

+* `stream.enabled`
+    * Make the brokerApi subscribe on streams instead of queues, defaults to false.
+Only used in broker.config.

+* `stream.uri`
+    * The URI of RabbitMQ server's endpoint that should be used to create a stream.
+This needs to be set to use streams.
+Only used in broker.config.

+* `stream.streamPrefix`
+    * The streams that store the messages of the the subscribed topics will be named prefix + '.' + topic.
+This needs to be set to use streams.
+Only used in broker.config.

+* `stream.windowSize`
+    * How many messages that needs to be consumed until we set a new offset.
+New offset will be offset of the currently proccessed message subtracted by `windowSize`, defaults to 500.
+Only used in broker.config.

 * `general.publishAllGerritEvents`
     * Will publish gerrit stream events to configured exchange automatically if enabled, defaults to true.